 Navigating the waters of IP law can be highly stressful to individual inventors and startup companies.
 Weighing the advantages and disadvantages of patents is not only incredibly important to protecting intellectual property, but it carries significant financial consequences as well.
 The patent dilemma is a common occurrence for a reason, and it is natural to have concerns regarding the best way to protect your intellectual property.

 It can be difficult differentiating between what is relevant to your specific innovation, and it is for this reason that seeking legal assistance can be of great benefit.
-Consulting an experienced patent law attorney can help elucidate the advantages and disadvantages of patents vs. trade secrets and whether obtaining a patent is a wise decision for your startup or company.
+Consulting an experienced patent law attorney can help with understanding the advantages and disadvantages of patents vs. trade secrets for your startup or company's IP decisions.